jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 To run the BPMS using a clustered environment, you can use:
 * <code>scripts/cluster/create_cluster.sh</code> Creates a clustered environment for BPMS web application.
 See **[BPMS Clustering](#bpms-clustering)**
+* <code>scripts/cluster/ssh_node.sh</code>    Helper script used to connect to the running BPMS containers via SSH

 Building the docker container
 -----------------------------